 But Triglav is not only about climbing mountains.
 There are easy hikes through forests and valleys seemingly plucked from the pages of Heidi.
 And on the park’s periphery, the stunning Alpine lakes of Bled and Bohinj offer boating and swimming amid breathtaking backdrops.

 Where to stay

-For something less rustic, try the Grand Hotel Toplice on the shores of Lake Bled.
+For all out luxury stay at Grand Hotel Toplice on the shores of Lake Bled.
 Built around a thermal spring that still fills its pool to this day, and with a history dating back to the 19th century, this is Slovenia’s ‘grande dame’ – a place of elegance and permanence, unruffled by the turbulence of the world outside.